-For those with an interest in global public health, GSC’s Global Public Health (GPH) Volunteer Program in Cambodia gives participants a unique opportunity to not only see firsthand how poverty affects the health outcomes of youth and families in Cambodia, but also to help ensure healthy, positive futures for the most vulnerable families.
+For those with an interest in public health, GSC’s Public Health Training Volunteer Program in Cambodia gives participants a unique opportunity to not only see firsthand how poverty affects the health outcomes of youth and families in Cambodia, but also to help ensure healthy, positive futures for the most vulnerable families.

 - Hygiene and sanitation

 - Family planning and pregnancy care

 Professional experience in public health is not required but applicants should be able to demonstrate that they have familiarity with community health related issues from course work and/or other volunteer experience.
 Prior to departure, volunteers will receive training materials in public health education, as well as additional guidance during orientation at the start of the program.

 The Public Health Training Program is open year-round with start dates every month and programs ranging from 4-weeks to six-months, or longer.
 Follow the links below to request more information about our programs and ask any questions you may have, learn about our program's start dates and current rates, read about the application process, and start an application.